Vyral/base-template/_posts/2020-09-01-how-can-bugs-help-reduce-noxious-weeds-on-your-property.md

 {% include pullquote.html %}

 I got my first order of insects for the leafy spurge, and about a month after we released them I received an order of weevils to take care of the roots of the spotted knapweed.
 Two weeks later, I received another order of weevils to take care of the blossoms.
-There were three releases in total, and hopefully I’ll be able to give a report several years from now about how well the insects did their job.&nbsp;
+There were three releases in total, and hopefully, I’ll be able to give a report several years from now about how well the insects did their job.&nbsp;

 It was well worth contacting Weedbuster Biocontrol; they’re a great company to work with.
-All they ask is that you return any coolers they get sent (along with your payment for the insects). **At 4:09 in the video above, you can see a quick recap of each release.&nbsp;**
+All they ask is that you return any coolers they send (along with your payment for the insects). **At 4:09 in the video above, you can see a quick recap of each release.&nbsp;**

 If you’d like to know more about my experience using Weedbuster Biocontrol or have any real estate questions at all, don’t hesitate to reach out to me.
 I’d be happy to help.